AnasAbuzayed/pypsa-zm-data/README.md

 Note that the code to execute those rules should be stored in the `scripts` folder, and called as a script in the Snakefile `zm.smk`.

-# User Instructions

-TBD.
-This [issue](https://github.com/pypsa-meets-earth/pypsa-zm-data/issues/1) needs to be solved/ tested.

-# Acknowledgement
+# Acknowledgements

-Both projects are funded by the Climate Compatible Growth for the following projects:
+This projects is funded by the Climate Compatible Growth through the following projects:

 - [Macroeconomic implications of the Green Growth Strategy in Zambia](https://drive.google.com/file/d/1n9l50KhCGH4l07Kqsu1wiRGweubw0TYj/view?usp=sharing)
 - [Energy System Chef – The energy system implications of transitions to clean cooking in Zambia](https://drive.google.com/file/d/1Sgr3NXm2F5gEFea_qEvJ-OWaNmSAjHMx/view?usp=sharing)